Fashion Theory

 Fashion Theory: The Journal of Dress, Body & Culture is a peer-reviewed academic journal published by Routledge.
-It was established in 1997 and covers the study of fashion, including aspects from sociology, art history, consumption studies, and anthropology.
+Established in 1997, it covers the study of fashion, including aspects from sociology, art history, consumption studies, and anthropology.
 In the first editorial, the founding editor-in-chief Valerie Steele (The Museum at the Fashion Institute of Technology) stated that the journal approaches fashion "as the cultural construction of the embodied identity".
-The journal investigates issues of body in society but also includes studies on practices of production, dissemination, and consumption of dress.
-In addition, it includes reviews of exhibitions and academic publications.
+The journal explores issues related to the body in society and also includes studies on practices of production, dissemination, and consumption of dress.
+Additionally, it features reviews of exhibitions and academic publications.